Bank of Italy

 The Bank of Italy (Italian: Banca d'Italia, /it/, informally referred to as Bankitalia) is the national central bank for Italy within the Eurosystem.
 It was the Italian central bank from 1893 to 1998, issuing the lira.

-Since 2014, it has also been Italy's national competent authority within European Banking Supervision.
-It is located in Palazzo Koch, via Nazionale, Rome.
+In addition to its monetary role, the Bank of Italy is also a financial supervisory authority.
+In that capacity, it increasingly implements policies set at the European Union level.
+It is the national competent authority for Italy within European Banking Supervision.
+It is a voting member of the Board of Supervisors of the European Banking Authority (EBA).
+It is Italy's designated National Resolution Authority and plenary session member of the Single Resolution Board (SRB).
+It provides the permanent single common representative for Italy in the Supervisory composition of the General Board of the Anti-Money Laundering Authority (AMLA).
+It also hosts the Institute for the Supervision of Insurance (Italian acronym IVASS), which is a voting member of the Board of Supervisors of the European Insurance and Occupational Pensions Authority (EIOPA).
+It is also a member of the European Systemic Risk Board (ESRB).

 History

 The institution was established in 1893 from the combination of three major banks in Italy (after the Banca Romana scandal).
 The new central bank first issued banknotes during 1926.
 Until 1928, it was directed by a general manager and after this time by a governor elected by an internal commission of managers, with a decree from the president of the Italian Republic, for a term of seven years.
 In 1863, the crisis of the world money market created panic and the rush to the counters to collect the metallic currency in exchange for the banknotes.
 The Italian government responded in 1866 by introducing the fiat and legal tender of paper money.
 The government was accused in this way of favouring the issuing banks, and a long debate called the "banking question" arose about the advisability of having one or more issuers.

 The Minghetti-Finali law of 1873 established the mandatory consortium of issuing institutions among the six existing issuing institutions, the National Bank of the Kingdom of Italy, Banca Nazionale Toscana, Banca Toscana di Credito, Banca Romana, Banco di Napoli, and Banco di Sicilia; the measure proved insufficient.
 Following the Banca Romana scandal, the reorganization of the issuing institutions became necessary.